Dehumidifier Terms Glossary

 Short-Cycling

 Rapid on/off behavior caused by oversizing or poor airflow, which reduces comfort and efficiency.
+It often shows up when a room is over-equipped or the unit is badly placed.

 Drain Hose Lift Height